MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 - Check the [sign-in activities](https://docs.microsoft.com/graph/api/resources/signinactivity)
 - Check the [PowerShell function on GitHub](https://github.com/poshchap/Azure-AD-Users-PoSh/blob/master/Get-AzureADUserLastSignInActivity.ps1)

-In the Azure AD portal, navigate to the [Sign-ins](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/SignIns) screen and add/modify the display filter for the timeframe you found in the previous investigation steps as well as add the user name as a filter, as shown in the image below.
+In the Azure AD portal, navigate to the [Sign-ins](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/SignIns) screen and add/modify the display filter for the timeframe you found in the previous investigation steps as well as add the user name as a filter, as shown in this image.

 ![displayfilter](./media/incident-response-playbook-phishing/DisplayFilter.png)

 You can also search using Graph API.
 For example, filter on **User properties** and get **lastSignInDate** along with it.
 Search on a specific user to get the last signed in date for this user.
 For example, `https://graph.microsoft.com/beta/users?$filter=startswith(displayName,'Dhanyah')&$select=displayName,signInActivity`

 Or you can use the PowerShell command `Get-AzureADUserLastSignInActivity` to get the last interactive sign-in activity for the user, targeted by their object ID.
-The example below writes the output to a date and time stamped CSV file in the execution directory.
+This example writes the output to a date and time stamped CSV file in the execution directory.

 ```powershell
 Get-AzureADUserLastSignInActivity -TenantId 536279f6-1234-2567-be2d-61e352b51eef -UserObjectId 69447235-0974-4af6-bfa3-d0e922a92048 -CsvOutput